helidon-io/helidon/docs/modules/data-jdbc/data-jdbc.md

 transactions that manage their own local resources.
 If another transaction provider is active, the JDBC operation fails before acquiring a connection.

-When a transaction outcome is unknown, the application can inspect the database state before retrying the operation.
+If commit, rollback, or connection cleanup fails and Helidon cannot determine the transaction outcome, verify the resulting database state before retrying the operation.
 Guidance for each programming model is available in [Transactions](declarative.md#transactions) and [Transaction Participation](imperative.md#transaction-participation).